Which knitting wool is best for beginners?Published on January 31, 2019 By Serena 5 min read

 Knitting yarn can be wound into an oblong skein (above left), a donut-shaped ball (above right), or twisted into a hank (below left).
 Hanks look beautiful, and many of the loveliest yarns available are wound into hanks.
 Unfortunately, they are really rather tricky to knit from.
 Most knitters will unwind the whole thing and wind it into a ball by hand, often using an empty toilet paper roll as the core – probably not what you want to spend your time on!
 Another technique is to untwist the hank, lay it out in a circle, and just unwind each loop as you knit it – but this will be fiddly if you have to put your knitting away.
 Skeins are the easiest of the three to knit from, as balls can collapse a bit towards the end.

 You don’t want to spend half your time sticking your knitting needles through the middle of your yarn by mistake.
 It’s better to go with a simple spun yarn, rather than the more complicated chain-construction, roving, or fancy yarns.

 A lot of people will recommend the cheapest yarns for beginner knitters on the basis that you don’t want to spend too much money on a hobby you might not keep up.
 However, we think you’re much more likely to keep it up if you can fall in love with what you’re knitting!
-If you really don’t like synthetic fibres, or find sheep's wool too scratchy, you can treat yourself a little bit without spending too much.
-Debbie Bliss Cashmerino Aran and Willow and Lark Woodland are both lovely yarns that won't break the bank, yet the gorgeous hand-dyed Noro Shiro, while one of our favourites, is definitely not practical for a beginner!
+If you really don’t like synthetic fibers, or find sheep's wool too scratchy, you can treat yourself a little bit without spending too much.
+Debbie Bliss Cashmerino Aran and Willow and Lark Woodland are both lovely yarns that won't break the bank, yet the gorgeous hand-dyed Noro Shiro, while one of our favorites, is definitely not practical for a beginner!